serrintine/StreamDoc/index.md

 Choose **Ubuntu** as the server OS.
 You will by default be alloted the free tier server configuration, which is a **t2.micro** instance with 1GB memory and 8GB storage.

+You will be prompted to download a private key (a `.pem` file) to your server.
+Make sure you save it somewhere safe on your computer and do NOT share it with anyone as it is essentially the password to your server.

 Once your instance is created you should be able to view the dashboard:
 ![Dashboard](https://serrintine.github.io/StreamDoc/img/ec2dashboard.png "Dashboard")